The One-Way Mirror

 By the sky bearing constellations.

-The word Burūj evokes heights, towers, massive markers in the sky – an architecture that belongs to no one on this earth.
-And I understand something very simple: all the “towers” I construct within (status, distance, coldness, superiority, certainties) do not remove me from the frame.
-I may build ramparts of neutrality, but they remain fragile castles beneath a structure that looms above me.
+The word Burūj evokes heights, towers, massive markers in the sky, an architecture that belongs to no one on this earth.
+Every tower I build to rise does not remove me from a sky whose towers are not mine.
+The ramparts of neutrality one constructs within — status, distance, coldness, superiority, certainties — remain fragile castles beneath a structure that looms above them.

 Then comes: